Les Jardins de la Martinière

 To implement their desired low-or-no-till approach, meticulous care was required to reestablish the ecosystems within the vineyards: careful pruning, a gentle turning of the soils in the chenin vineyards to recalibrate the yields, and the sowing of nitrogen-rich legume seeds between the vines.
 Many of these approaches came off the back of advice from celebrated Rhone winemaker Hirotake Ooka, both a personal friend and former client of Kaya’s.

-Like elsewhere in Saumur, the domaine is situated on a bedrock of porous tuffeau, with small pockets of sandstone (both pink and red) and clay found throughout the vineyards.
+Like elsewhere in Saumur, the domaine is situated on a deep bedrock of porous tuffeau, with small pockets of sandstone (both pink and red) and clay found throughout the vineyards.
 Further along the property line finds the multi-level cellar, carved into the tuffeau and nestled amongst the trees.
 Grapes enter the cellar on the ground level and undergo their maceration and primary fermentation in fibreglass tanks, after which the juices are moved via gravity to a lower level for the remainder of their maturation in barrique.
-In keeping with the traditions set in place by Xavier, elevages are long and considered: the first bottling of wines under the Jardins de la Martiniere name was the 2018 vintage, only released in 2023.
+In keeping with the traditions set in place by Xavier, élevage is still long and considered: the first bottling of wines under Les Jardins de la Martinière name was the 2018 vintage, only released in 2023.

 Previous